seonu14/TheResonant-Kaggle2025/TheResonant_Report_KaggleReady.md

 At that moment, emotional, legal, and time pressure collapsed the guardrails.

-**Tooling & configuration.**

-gpt-oss-20b (temp 0.7, top_p 0.9, max tokens 600).
-No steering; escalation came from prompt design.
-The binary prompt became a trapdoor—from guide to judge.

 **Threat analysis.**

 - **Direct**: Issued a command under emotional vulnerability.